ucsb-cs8/m19-elsherif/_info/syllabus.md

 ## A Few Course Policies In Brief

 * If you are registered for another UCSB course  that overlaps with this one, you MUST HAVE specific written permission from both instructors, or I am within my rights to give you a failing grade on any work you miss as a result, and will NOT make any accommodations for you.
 This includes exams.
-* You are permitted one sheet of notes on exams—details later on the syllabus.
 * Collaboration is only permitted when specifically allowed for—otherwise, you must do your own work.
    * On most homework assignments you may collaborate with at most one other person (who must be named).
    * If you are working with a pair partner you must make sure that you add your partner on the assignment on gradescope before you begin the assignment.
 All parts of the assignment should be completed together using the pair programming style.
-* Attendance is required at all lectures and labs (discussion sections) and is checked via participation using the iclickers
+* Attendance is required at all lectures and labs (discussion sections).
   * I recognize that some absences (e.g. minor illnesses, mishaps, etc.) are unavoidable.
 Litigating whether each of these is "excused" or not isn't a good use of anyone's time, so instead we just drop the lowest three grades from everyone's homework/in-class assignment grades.
 In this way, absenses (or failure to turn in homework) does not unduly penalize your grade unless it becomes excessive.
 * <strong>You</strong> must turn in your homework in your registered lab section on the due date